NOTICE OF HEARING FOR BOARD OF ZONING APPEALS 6/5/2020

-Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 23rd day of June, 2020, for the purpose of reviewing and hearing comment on the request of Joy Mettler, 517 W Washington, Bluffton, IN 46714 for the purpose of a Variance.
+Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 23rd day of June, 2020, for the purpose of reviewing and hearing comment on the request of Kevin & Katie Powell, 5495 N 700 E, Craigville, IN 46731 for the purpose of a Variance.

-Proposed Variance: To reduce the overhead door setback from 20’ to 5’ for garage.
+Proposed Variance: To reduce the side yard setback from 20’ to 10’ for a barn addition

-Brief Legal: The subject property is described as Lot 50 in the NW quarter of Section 4 Township 26N Range 12E in Harrison Township.
+Brief Legal: The subject property is described as 2.25 in the SW quarter of Section 5 Township 27N Range 13E in Lancaster Township.

 Dated this 5th day of June, 2020